idefix-code/idefix/doc/source/quickstart.rst

 ``idefix.ini``
     The input file.
 This file is read at runtime *only*.
 It defines most of the properties of the code: resolution, integrator, output, physical modules.

+``testme.py``
+    The validation script.
+It uses the python class ``idfx_test.py`` to validate the code outputs for that particular test.
+Use ``testme.py -help`` to find out the options.

-``python`` directory
+``python``
+    Directory that contains the standard test validation: i.e. comparison against an analytical solution

+``reference``
-    This directory is provided with most of the tests.
-Its content allows one to check that the code output is consistent with what is expected.
+    Directory that contains pre-computed results from previous versions of Idefix.
+This is used by CI/CD to check that the code is producing consistent results accross versions.

 For the time being, the files are already set up for the Sod test problem.
 The only thing lacking is a ``makefile`` to actually compile the code.
 In *Idefix* the makefile is created by `Cmake <https://cmake.org>`_ ,a tool to control code generation on diverse platforms.
 To configure *Idefix*,